OpenJML/openjml.github.io/tutorial/Expressions.md

 syntax, with this exception: JML expressions are not allowed to have side-effects.
 So the `++`, `--`, and _op_`=` (e.g., `+=`) operators are not allowed in JML expressions.
-The meaning of Java operators in JML is also unchanged, except for two matters:
+The meaning of Java operators in JML is also unchanged, except for two matters discussed in later lessons:
 * consideration of [arithmetic modes](ArithmeticModes)
 * [well-definedness](WellDefinedExpressions)